raspberrypilearning/space-talk/en/step_4.md

 ![The switch costume menu within the code block](images/nano-switch-costume-menu.png)

 --- /task ---

-You can also create costumes for your Sprites with the Paint editor.
+You can also create costumes for your sprites with the Paint editor.
 You are going to make a costume with one hand up to Nano’s mouth.
-Changing this costume makes Nano's arm move.

 --- task ---

-Click on the **Costumes** tab then right-click on the **nano-a** costume and choose `duplicate`.
+Click on the **Costumes** tab then right-click (or tap and hold on a tablet) on the **nano-a** costume and choose 'duplicate'.
 You will now have a **nano-a2** costume.

 ![The menu to duplicate costumes](images/nano-duplicate-costume.png)